Protect the world’s peace. Donate to support Ukraine

 Is Tara Westover's story real?

 Indeed, 'Educated' is a true memoir that tells the story of Tara Westover's life.
-It chronicles her time growing up in an isolated and strict Mormon survivalist family, her quest for an education, and her self-discovery journey.
-Thus, the book is an honest, emotional account of overcoming hardship and pursuing knowledge.
+It chronicles her time growing up in an isolated and strict Mormon survivalist family, her quest for an education, and her journey of self-discovery.
+Thus, the book is an honest, emotional, and fact-based account of overcoming hardship and pursuing knowledge.